 - Onion- add red or yellow onion.

 - Red Bell Pepper -you can use yellow bell pepper if you have that available.
-Bell pepper add a very distinct flavor to the meal, so this is a must.
+Bell pepper adds a very distinct flavor to the meal, so this is a must.

-- Green Onion: It further add color.
+- Green Onion: It further adds color.
 This is optional, but I highly recommend it.

 What is Basil

-Basil is an Asian herb which grows annually in cold climate.
-It has distinct peppery, sweet and smells almost similar to mint.
-It has various uses in cooking, and good health benefits.
-When I was in the Philippines, my grandma usually add basil in our water for healthy kidneys.
+Basil is an Asian herb that grows annually in a cold climate.
+It has distinct peppery, sweet, and smells almost similar to mint.
+It has various uses in cooking and good health benefits.
+When I was in the Philippines, my grandma usually add basil to our water for healthy kidneys.
 You can check out this site Basil Benefits. (check your doctor also).

 How to grow Basil and keep it alive.

 - Since I live in a place where there are 4 seasons, my only option is to plant basil indoors.
-You really need to put your basil plant when it can have a non direct sunlight the whole day.
+You really need to put your basil plant when it can have nondirect sunlight the whole day.